vasumahesh1/scaledjs/README.md

 > **IMPORTANT:**
 > ScaledJS is **under construction** and doesn't work fully at the moment.
 Refer "What's working" Section.
+> Currently works awesome with Two Terrain Layers.
+When Terrain has 3 or more
+> You will have certain issues with inter layer Edge Detection

 Features
 --------------------------------